isaacnmm/pestpolicy-hugo2XX/content/posts/water-bugs-vs-cockroaches/index.md

 ##  **Conclusion**

-[Water bugs](https://pestpolicy.com/can-bed-bugs-survive-in-water/) and cockroaches exhibit several similarities that might make it difficult to differentiate.
+[Water bugs](https://pestpolicy.com/can-bed-bugs-survive-in-water/)and cockroaches exhibit several similarities that might make it difficult to differentiate.
 This guide makes it very easy to differentiate the two common household pests.
 One notable difference is the presence of sharp claws in waterbugs, which is not the case with cockroaches.
 Correct pest identification enables you to embark on an effective eradication method.